depthbomb/Scraps/INSTRUCTIONS.md

 - Run Scraps with the `--config` flag to open your settings file so you may change the cookie
 - Delete your `Settings.xml` file and restart the program
   - This will reset _all_ of your settings in the process

+## Updating Scraps
+To update the program, simply download the latest release, run the extractor and overwrite all of the files in your existing Scraps installation.
+Your settings will remain unchanged as they are stored elsewhere.